alastairwyse/TypeScriptUtilities/README.md

 ## Future Enhancements
-- Document ContainerObjectTypeValidator.ValidateAndConvertBasicNullableTypeArray() and other 'Nullable' methods
 - Greater use of Type aliases
 - Support for the JavaScript 'BigInt' type
 - Test (and possibly implement) support for recursive objects like tree nodes
-- Test with --strictNullChecks turned on

 ## Release History